 Want to start your own Mussar journey?
 Take the free Soul Trait Profile Quiz.

 I started teaching and facilitating Mussar groups within months of starting to practice it myself.
 There is no better way to learn something than to teach it to others, and I owe a debt of gratitude to all of my former and current students, who joined me on this journey of personal transformation.
 First, I created my own curriculum, in which I selected Soul Traits that I thought were particularly relevant for work-life balance.
 My first class was called “Achieving Work-Life Balance Through the Practice of Mussar.”I taught five classes, added five more, and then five more.
 What started as a short project became a year long course.

-In January 2015, I enrolled in the Manchim training program at The Mussar Institute, and in October I started facilitating the TMI class A Season of Mussar at my synagogue.
+In January 2015, I enrolled in the Manchim training program at The Mussar Institute. and in October I started facilitating the TMI class A Season of Mussar.
 I organized my first live event in May 2015.
-I just love teaching and facilitating Mussar!

 I started innovating almost as soon as I started teaching Mussar.
 (Mussar has a long history of innovation, going back at least as far as Rabbi Israel Salenter who started the Mussar movement in the 19th Century.)
-It started with spectrum diagrams for each Soul Trait, and progressed to the development of American Mussar and the forthcoming Pocket Mensch app.
+It started with spectrum diagrams for each Soul Trait, and progressed to the development of American Mussar.
 My second book “The Spiritual Practice of Good Actions: Finding Balance through the Soul Traits of Mussar” is available now on Amazon.

-Greg is a frequent guest and cohost of Cooking with Ryan Scott on KGO 810, and has appeared on radio programs coast to coast.
+Greg Marcus was a frequent guest and cohost of Cooking with Ryan Scott on KGO 810, and has appeared on radio programs and podcast coast to coast.

 Hear Greg talk about Mussar with Rabbi Sol Solomon on “Dave’s Gone By” hosted by Dave Lefkowitz.
 April 4, 2015.
 More info